ndwallace05/HaloAIForAndroid/README.md

 # MyHalo Android

 MyHalo is an AI-powered productivity assistant for Android that helps you manage your tasks, notes, and schedule more efficiently.
 The app integrates with various services to provide a seamless productivity experience.
+The app is extremely strauhtforward to use - just take a screenshot of anything you need help with - Halo figures it out, and automatically does the needful.
+Currently, it is orchestrated to create a "feed" of suggested tasks (which you can confirm by swiping right in the feed when you have the time to review them).
+Halo also has personalization features, it uses your emails to learn a persona of you (which is stored on device), and is used to personalize the assistant - so it knows exactly what you need and when you need it.

 ## Key Features